flip100coins/Writing/dwarf fortress/Journey through Dwarf fortress.md

 I spent one and a half hours studying how to make the dwarfs build and collect things; the results are very surprising.
 Making the dwarfs collecting is very easy, all you need to do is type p when you are at the main manual, which stands for stockpile.
 Then, choose the type of objects you wants to collect.
 All your dwarfs are suppose to be collecting after that.

 Making the dwarfs builds is very complex process compare to collecting.
 First you need to build(b is the command) workshops for the dwarfs to crafts more advance things.
-Than, you need to have the metarials for the dwarts to craft.
+Than, you need to have the materials for the dwarfs to craft.
 Ativate the workshop are also a pain in the neck, you need a manager and setting a task on the workshop.
 Last but definely not least, make sure your worker can crafts by checking the laboring manual.

 27.4.23